Leannelb/BigData/BigDataNotes_week5.md

 one to zero.
 -, Manchester United have beaten Liverpool i
 - following weekend, Liverpool go on to play against Everton Liverpool FC scoring to Everton scoring one.
+- Liverpool has
+now beaten Everton
+-  week three Manchester United are going to play Everton.
+- Does the
-So, Liverpool has now beaten Everton week three Manchester United are going to play Everton.
-Does the fact that Liverpool beat Everton and Manchester beat Liverpool mean Manchester will beat Everton?
-The answer is no. There are too many factors at play here.
+fact that Liverpool beat Everton and Manchester beat Liverpool mean Manchester will beat Everton?
+ ### The answer is no.
+ - There are too many factors at play here.
 There are too many unknown variables.
 And it's not a true reflection of what's going to happen in the future.
 So, you cannot transfer one finding such as match one resulted in the outcome that Manchester United is better than Liverpool and match two resulted in Liverpool beingbetter than Everton does not necessarily mean that Manchester United are better than